 The same goes for the CD played while the harpist rested her fingers.
-I heard some “You know how to turn me on / Oh, you got it going on” song three times.
+I heard some song with the lyrics “You know how to turn me on / Oh, you got it going on” at least three times.
 (Almost as bad as my repeating a CD five times at a 1500-person Fourth of July party in Beijing three years ago.
 Except that music was good).

 One positive about the music: I will always be able to say I sat on the Great Wall and heard a harpist play “My Way.”

 Attendees received personalized Riedel glassware, an autographed copy of Parker’s 700-page tome The World’s Greatest Wine Estates and, in some cases, empties of the bottles from the night.

 The menus were embossed on a series of thin bamboo slats and could be rolled up as a souvenir.
 The wine in each glass was identified by a coaster beneath.
 The candles sat deep within a centerpiece thus preventing the wind from blowing them out.
 Good attention to detail all around.

 St. Pierre gave a self-described shortest speech ever: “Who the hell wants to listen to me when we have Robert Parker here?”
 He later described going to the toilet as “one hell of a trip”, an accurate assessment given how far away the facilities stood.
 On the other hand, these were high-end porta-potties, with wood-panel floors, solid bowls, toilet paper, and sinks.
 There were employees on hand to help patrons up and down the somewhat hazardous steps.